 My formal education is in photography and art education, and I now divide my time more or less equally between the three, with some design work on the side and the rest of life (which includes a wonderful family, a sassy rescue mutt, hiking, cooking, and serious vegetable gardening).
 My home studio is bright and sunny, in Auburn, Maine.
 If you'd like ot see my photographic work, please visit www.alowphotography.com.

 The buttonhole binding is one of my favorite ways to stitch together a book.
 The exposed spine sewing uses no glue and is both decorative and functional.
 The books have rigid cloth covers.
 I use heavy paper for the pages too, so they will hold up to all types of writing and drawing.
 These books will lay open flat without breaking the spine, so they are great to work in.
 At art fairs and in my Etsy shop you'll find a selection of other hand-made books including accordions, accordions with pockets, coptic bound books with recycled covers, and funky notebooks made with stuff that had another life.
 I love the idea that every blank book I bind is collaborative art project between myself and whomever ends up filling the pages.

 Artist books are fine art in your hands.
-In the past few years I have been creating artist books in limited additions, often combining my interests in photography and printmaking with bookbinding.
-I continue to explore different book forms with these books as well, many of them folding out, springing up or pocketed.
-You can find an ever changing selection of my artist books at fairs or in my Etsy
+The past few years I have been creating artist books in limited editions, often combining my interests in photography and printmaking with bookbinding.
+I continue to explore different book forms as well.
+You can find an ever changing selection of my artist books at fairs or in my Etsy shop.